nicolasdugue/scisumm-corpus/result/readme.md

 the bold word is corrected word, beside it, between () you can see the original one.
 This file is the corrected version of C90-2039_TRAIN

+- **Elegant Report Of Citation**: This file contains a list of citing sentences and their contexts with the suitable reference ones according to the corpus annotation

 - **Result**: this file is the first version of our code result.

 - **Result1**: We change the threeshold of the contrast to 1.2 instead of 1, i.e reducing the number of significant words.